valohai/docs/source/howto/remote-access/index.rst

    * **Specified protocols and ports:**
      * TCP: with the port number you specified in your Valohai organization's settings.

    Setting the source as 0.0.0.0/0 means that inbound connections will be allowed from all addresses..
-However, you'll still need the SSH Private Key (generated below) in order to authenticate and succesfully connect.
+However, you'll still need the SSH Private Key (generated below) in order to authenticate and successfully connect.

 1. Create an SSH keypair